A VIDEO STUDIO MIGHT BE EXACTLY WHAT YOU NEED TO MAKE THE VIDEOS YOU WANT

 Setting up a studio allows you to crank out lots of videos quickly.
 Studio production method uses multiple cameras and microphones at once.
 It’s all edited live, on the fly, like a live TV show.
 This saves TONS of time in editing.
 Post-production editing is incredibly time-consuming, and studio production eliminates it.

-All studio production, even if you do tweak it some later, is MUCH faster and cheaper than standard field production, which is one-camera technique and editing.
+All studio production, even if you do edit it some later, is MUCH faster, and therefore cheaper than standard field production, which is one-camera technique and post-production editing.

 WHAT EQUIPMENT DO I NEED TO SET UP A VIDEO STUDIO?